Gal Levi

-Gal Levi (גל לוי; born 9 February 1994) is an Israeli footballer who plays as a midfielder for Maccabi Jaffa.
+Gal Levi (גל לוי; born 9 February 1994) is an Israeli footballer who plays as a midfielder for Hapoel Kfar Saba.

 Career

 Early career

 Levi grew up in the youth departments of Maccabi Tel Aviv and Hapoel Rishon LeZion.
 On May 3, 2013, 2012–13 season, as a player of the youth team, he made his debut in the senior team uniform in a 0–0 draw against Maccabi Herzliya at Haberfeld Stadium, the Liga Leumit framework.
 On March 10 he made his second appearance in the league in a 2–2 draw against Maccabi Petah Tikva at HaMoshava Stadium.